 It's a good idea to set up direct debits from your bank account to ensure your payments get paid on time.
 Many services such as electricity and phone providers will offer a direct debit option.

-What if I have a default on my credit report?
+What if I have a default?

 Credit defaults will appear on your credit report for 5 years.
 If you've found out about a default on your credit report and believe it could be a mistake, there may be steps you can take to correct it.